 There’s something about that name.
 The Cotswolds.
 Why does it evoke such a warm feeling, like flutter in the chest upon seeing a loved one, or the spread of heat across your frozen hands as you hold them out towards the fireplace?

-Perhaps it’s because this is one of the most famous places in England, and Castle Combe holds the honour of being known as one of prettiest villages in England.
+Perhaps it’s because this is one of the most famous places to visit in England, and Castle Combe holds the honour of being known as one of prettiest villages in England.
 Honey-hued stone facades and trickling streams.
 How can you not fall in love here?
 With Castle Combe.
 With the Cotswolds.
 With the possibilities and beauty of life.

 And as you walk with golden leaves underfoot and a cool breeze fluttering at the end of your scarf, you feel grateful a place like this exists just for you.
 The pub is open, and a glass of cider is calling you in.